NOAA-EPIC/jedi-ufs-scripting/README.md

   * `IJ_CLONE_DIR` --> Target directory to clone the `global-workflow` (`git clone ... ${IJ_CLONE_DIR}`).
 Directory cannot exist.
   * `SLURM_ACCOUNT` --> _Required only if running tests._ This is the machine account to use for running `fv3-jedi` unit tests.
 * Optional
   * `IJ_SUFFIX` --> Optional suffix to apply to out files.
-I not provided, defaults to the system's current datetime.
+If not provided, defaults to the system's current datetime.

 ## Contents Description